-What is the best resin for jewelry?
+What is the best type of resin for jewelry?
 I have been working with Total Boat’s Makerpoxy and created 3 different styles that are so easy!
 A little bit goes a long way and you’ll be able to make several gifts for all occasions.
+Casting resin is a great way to use your imagination whether to make your own jewelry or any other resin project.

-This post is in collaboration Total Boat.
+This post is in collaboration with Total Boat.
 All thoughts and opinions are my own.
-A big thanks Total Boat for the Makerpoxy.
+A big thanks to Total Boat for the Makerpoxy.

 What is the best epoxy resin to use for jewelry?

-I had the opportunity to work with a variety of Total Boat’s epoxy resin.
-They have several different kinds depending on the project you’re doing.
+I had the opportunity to work with a variety of Total Boat’s epoxy resin for various resin projects.
+They have several different resin kits depending on the project you’re doing.
 For example, I upcycled an old coffee table and used their tabletop epoxy.
 Their makerpoxy is amazing and allows you more work time to create the look you want with the jewelry.

 What can I use to make resin jewelry?